Pedro-A-Machado-Cardoso/AsciiTtv/readme.md

 At watchable resolutions, the program uses a lot of symbols at once, thus requiring you to zoom out.
 To do so, either use `ctrl+scroll wheel`, or `crtl+-`.

 ## TODO
-Add a color toggle, and actual interfacing
+Actual interface, audio maybe?

 ## Config

-Config options are streamer, resolution and tileset.
+Config options are streamer, resolution, tileset and colored.

 - Streamer: Specifies which stream to put in the terminal.
 Use the same as its shown in the url (all lowercase).
 - Resolution: specifies how many pixels will be skipped (so higher = smaller output).
 - Tileset: What symbols to use for ASCII display.
 For correct behavior, make it a single string with no spaces.
 To the left the "white" tiles, making a gradient into "black" tiles.
+- Colored: Defines if your terminal will be colored or monochrome (1 = true, 0 = false.
+On by default.)

 ## Support